-Webb announces Wales retirement aged 34
+Webb quits Wales 100 days before World Cup

 Since then Jones, 37, and Tipuric, 33, have opted to retire from international duty.

-Webb made his Wales debut in 2012, but injury ruled him out of playing at the 2015 World Cup.
+Webb made his Wales debut in 2012 and went on to win 40 caps as well as two for the 2017 British and Irish Lions tourists in New Zealand, but injury ruled him out of playing at the 2015 World Cup.

 Wales' now ditched 60-cap rule meant Webb could not play at the 2019 tournament because he was playing club rugby at Toulon, so he will now end his career without representing Wales in a World Cup.

-Webb wrote: "Having the opportunity to play for Wales again recently has been a huge honour and I am proud to have been named as part of the World Cup training squad.
+He wrote: "Having the opportunity to play for Wales again recently has been a huge honour and I am proud to have been named as part of the World Cup training squad.

 "However, whilst I would have relished the chance to end my career playing for a Welsh region, the present uncertainty and difficulties in Welsh rugby, meant there was little opportunity for a contract that offered security for the coming years, as I see out my professional career.